Double Cross: The True Story of the D-Day Spies

 - shortDescription

 On June 6, 1944, 150,000 Allied troops landed on the beaches of Normandy and suffered an astonishingly low rate of casualties.
-D-Day was a stunning military accomplishment, but it was also a masterpiece of trickery.
-Operation Fortitude, which protected and enabled the invasion, and the Double Cross system, which specialized in turning German spies into double agents, deceived the Nazis into believing that the Allies would attack at Calais and Norway rather than Normandy.
-It was the most sophisticated and successful deception operation ever carried out, ensuring Allied victory at the most pivotal point in the war.
+A stunning military achievement, it was also a masterpiece of trickery.
+Operation Fortitude, which protected and enabled the invasion, and the Double Cross system, which specialized in turning German spies into double agents, tricked the Nazis into believing that the Allied attacks would come in Calais and Norway rather than Normandy.
+It was the most sophisticated and successful... - sortTitle

 - Double Cross The True Story of the DDay Spies